• Home

 • Preheat the oven to 350 degrees Fahrenheit.
 Line a baking sheet with parchment paper.
 Set aside.

-• In a medium bowl, measure out the gluten free flour and set aside.
+• In a medium bowl, measure out the ¾ cup plus 2 tablespoons multipurpose gluten free flour and set aside.

-• In a small bowl, using a spoon, mix together the cornstarch and water until thin and watery.
+• In a small bowl, using a spoon, mix together the 1 rounded tablespoon cornstarch and 1.5 tablespoons water until thin and watery.
 It will be thick and tacky at first.
 Set aside.

-• In a large bowl, whisk together the vegetable oil, the dark brown sugar, vanilla and salt until soft and creamy.
+• In a large bowl, whisk together the 4 tablespoons vegetable oil, the ½ cup plus 2 tablespoons dark brown sugar, ½ teaspoon pure vanilla extract and ½ teaspoon kosher salt until soft and creamy.
 Switch to using a spatula to combine when it starts getting thicker.

 • Slowly whisk the cornstarch water into the sugar mixture until fully combined.
 It will appear liquidy.
 That’s normal.

-• Starting and ending with the gluten free flour, mix in some flour then some milk then some flour.
-Use a spatula to combined.
+• Starting and ending with the gluten free flour, mix in half the flour then the 1 tablespoon milk then rest of the flour.
+Use a spatula to combine.

 Once combined, use clean hands to knead everything into a dough.
 You can of course use a hand held mixer or electric mixer if you prefer.